 Shift + "Y" press toggles Light Show mode.
+Select a light show on Setting menu 3.

-Short Stand-by press moves the curser to the top level navigation circles.
+Short Stand-by press (green button) moves the curser to the top level navigation circles.

 Arp short cuts: the black Enter button press always stops/starts the Arp and Shift + Enter button press always toggles the latch regardless of which tab-stop the cursor is on.